TheJayVachhani/jayvachhani.com/README.md

 <h1 align="center">
-  jayvachhani.tech v2.0 In Progress
+  jayvachhani.tech v2.0 Complete
 </h1>
 <p>
 This site is built with React & Material UI.
-The most recent version in the releases will be fully functional.
-This is site is fully responsive with great performance on most devices.
+Version 2.0 brings the website quite literally to life; New transitions and animations & Lots of new content customised both for mobile and desktop, though I would say desktop is the best way to view this site.
+On top of that a whole 4 new themes which are inspired by my favourite motorsport teams and colours.
+This site is fully responsive with great performance on most devices.
 </p>

 ## Forking this repo